openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Dynamic Self-Issued OpenID Provider Discovery Metadata {#dynamic-siop-metadata}

-As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [OpenID.Discovery], or out-of-band mechanisms.
+As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.

 How the RP obtains Self-Issued OP's issuer identifier is out of scope of this specification.
-The RPs MAY skip section 2 of [OpenID.Discovery].
+The RPs MAY skip section 2 of [@!OpenID.Discovery].

-When [OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Selc-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issed OP's Issuer Identifier.
+When [@!OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Selc-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issed OP's Issuer Identifier.

-Note that contrary to [OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
+Note that contrary to [@!OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
 If it is, the RP MUST ignore it, and use `sub` claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.
 Note: handling of `jwks_uri` needs to be discussed.

 * `authorization_endpoint`